kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 - Controller logic: 75%+

 Test cases:
-- Empty spec (all pools)
+- Driver only (all pools for that driver)
-- Filter by driver only
+- Driver and pool name filter
-- Filter by driver and pool
+- No matching pools for driver
-- No matching pools
+- Missing driver field (validation error)
 - Various allocation states
 - Cross-slice validation errors
 - Generation handling